 In this scenario, the attachment to these thoughts and worries led to an emotion we may know all too well: anxiety.
-In our work with eating disorders, we find that anxiety is often a trigger for destructive food behaviors: restriction, binging, purging or some combination.
+In our work with eating disorders, we find that anxiety is often a trigger for destructive food behaviors, including restriction, binging, purging or some combination.

 From the perspective of ACT, also known as Acceptance and Commitment Therapy, the intensity of anxiety experienced in this aforementioned scenario arises from a process known as cognitive fusion.

-Cognitive fusion is a central concept in ACT, which is an empirically based psychotherapy developed by Stephen C. Hayes .
-Cognitive fusion is a process, in which we are bound to and inseparable from our thoughts.
-You can say that we are welded or bonded to them so strongly that we begin to see them as more than just thoughts, and rather as absolute truths or facts.
+Cognitive fusion is a central concept in ACT, which is an empirically based psychotherapy developed by Stephen C. Hayes.
+It is a process in which we are bound to and inseparable from our thoughts.
+You can say that we are welded or bonded to them so strongly that we begin to see them as more than just thoughts and rather as absolute truths or facts.

-So how can we recognize when we are in a state of fusion?
-According to ACT, we can watch out for fusion in 6 areas:
+So how can we recognize when we are in a state of cognitive fusion?
+According to ACT, we can watch out for it in six areas:

 Are there any implicit rules that you find you hold for yourself about work, relationships or about life in general?
 Do you ever notice yourself saying words like should, can’t, must, have to, ought?